Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 By default, Lumina provides a panel at the bottom of the screen with a system tray at the far right of the panel.
 This section describes the default layout.
-For instructions on how to configure the panel to suit your needs, refer to the "Panels" tab :ref:`Interface` section.
+For instructions on how to configure the panel, refer to the :ref:`Interface` section.

-As you open windows or applications, a button will be added to the section of the panel near the start menu.
+When opening windows or applications, a button will be added to the section of the panel near the start menu.
 If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
 If you have multiple